wofsauge/IsaacDocs/docs/Entity.md

 Adds a burn-effect to an enemy.
 Duration is in Number of Frames.
 Damage is the Damage taken per frame.

+???- info "Duration infos"
+    The Duration must be a minimum of 2 frames.
+Every consecutive damage tick is 20 frames apart.

+    ```
+    2 Damage-ticks = 22 frames
+    3 = 42
+    4 = 62
+    ...
+    ```

+???+ bug
+    Changing the Damage value doesnt seem to have an effect.
+It always deals the amount of damage of the player.

+    The Duration value seems to have an upper limit.
+For a PlayerEntity, its only lasting for the duration of one damage interval.
+For Entities its up to 6 damage-intervals.

 ???- example "Example Code"
     This code damages every entity in the room for 1 second with the damagesource set to the player.
-The total damage dealt is 30.
+The total damage dealt is 1.

     ```lua
     local player =Isaac.GetPlayer(0)
     for i, entity in ipairs(Isaac.GetRoomEntities()) do
-    	entity:AddBurn(player, 30, 1)
+    	entity:AddBurn(EntityRef(player), 30, 1)
     end
     ```